shane-tomlinson/browserid-wordpress/readme.txt

 * Click *Upload* (a link at the top)
 * Click *Choose file* and select the file you downloaded before
 * Click *Install*, then *Activate Plugin*

+= 0.48 =
+* Bug Fix: Allow signed in users to comment without using Persona.
+Allow comments from admin panel.

 = 0.47 =
 * Bug Fix: Disable error reporting - thanks @jonchang!